LionelYatesJr/DEProjects/README.md

 9. **Automation (Optional):**
    Consider automating your ETL process.
 You can use scheduling tools like cron jobs or tools like Apache Airflow for more advanced workflow management.

-10. **Documentation:**
-    Document your project, including the ETL process, data schema, and any challenges you faced.
-This documentation will be valuable for showcasing your skills to potential employers.

-This project will provide you with practical experience in data extraction, transformation, and loading - key skills for a data engineering career.
-As you become more comfortable with these concepts, you can explore more complex projects and technologies.